dinglunhe/DQN-Project-Based-on-OpenAI-Gym/README.md

-The code of DQN Project is implemented under Python 3.6, TensorFlow 1.12.0, and Keras 2.2.4.
+The code of DQN Project is implemented under Python 3.6, TensorFlow-GPU 1.12.0, and Keras 2.2.4.